Turkish Airlines: Turkish Airlines Maintenance Center

 Turkish Airlines' maintenance, repair and overhaul (MRO) center, Turkish Technic, was incorporated in 2006 and is responsible for the maintenance of Turkish Airlines and other third party aircraft within eight hangars.
 Capabilities include airframe, landing gear, APU and other subsystems.
 Turkish Technic opened an engine center in partnership with Pratt & Whitney called TEC (Turkish Engine Center) in January 2010 at Sabiha Gökçen International Airport (SAW).
 The facility provides engine MRO services to customers worldwide.

 Turkish Technic was based at Istanbul Atatürk Airport within two hangars.
 It bought out MNG Technic along with its hangars, and the main complex moved to SAW with the building of two new hangars.
 Two smaller hangars are also located at Ankara Esenboğa Airport.
 Additional hangars are being built at the new Istanbul Airport to accommodate the operator's growing fleet.

-Incidents and accidents
+Accidents and incidents

 In its history, Turkish Airlines has suffered a total of 19 incidents and accidents of which 15 were fatal.
 A total of 68 crew, 835 passengers and 35 people on the ground have been killed.